Destination: Italy – Tuscany

 One of the reasons that make Tuscany a beautiful place to live and enjoy is the excellent food.

 Once you arrive in Tuscany there are many things to do and places to see.
-Florence is a must for Renaissance enthusiasts; for those who love the Middle Ages Siena, San Gimignano, Pisa, Lucca, Grosseto are unmissable destinations.
-Lovers of nature and food and wine can go on a Chianti tour, while those looking for wellness holidays can choose one of the many spas where to find rest and relaxation.
+There are so many interesting places to visit that we could write a guide ‘Visiting Tuscany’.
+Rolling hills, vineyards, and art towns that is what Tuscany is!
+We have Florence with its many monuments and museums and it is certainly a must for Renaissance enthusiasts; for those who love the Middle Ages, we recommend Siena, San Gimignano, Pisa, Lucca, and Grosseto as unmissable destinations.
+Lovers of nature and food and wine can go on a Chianti tour, sun & sea admirers can go to the island of Elba, the beaches of Grosseto, Livorno or the once of Versilia, while those looking for wellness holidays can choose one of the many spas where to find rest and relaxation.
+Nature lovers of the lush countryside could go for a walk to the Foreste Casentinese, Monte Falterona, Campigna and the Appennino Tosco-Emiliano national parks or the Alpi Apuane Regional park.

 Our Tours in Tuscany